-The exhibition is divided into three parts, offering an interactive approach to the history of the Studios, with a particular focus on the Italian and International cinema productions and trades.
+The exhibition is divided into four parts, offering an interactive approach to the history of the Studios, with a particular focus on the Italian and International cinema productions and trades.

 The visit starts at the entrance, on Via Tuscolana 1055, built in the typical Rationalist architecture of the 30s, which leads to the green area of the facility, where we find the huge and mysterious head of Venusia, a scenic element created by Giantito Burchiellaro for the movie Fellini’s Casanova in 1976.
 The newest addition is FELLINIANA – Ferretti sogna Fellini, the exhibition-installation curated by Dante Ferretti and Francesca Lo Schiavo, a deep immersion in the world of Fellini’s imagination.

 Shooting in Cinecittà (1937-1990) is the first route and it explores the making of the most important productions that have contributed to the history of cinema and to the legend of Cinecittà.

 Inside the Palazzina Presidenziale (Presidential Building), a set has been created to allow visitors to become immersed in the history of great movies and film genres, hear stories and discover fun facts through a selection of images, videos, interviews and original costumes worn by such movie stars as Liz Taylor, Totò, Claudia Cardinale, Richard Burton and many others.